 - Your baby is breech or bottom down

-- You are having more than one baby and the first baby isn’t in a head down (vertex position)
+- You’re having more than one baby and the first baby isn’t in a head-down (vertex) position

 Most women want to avoid a c-section, and the prospect of requiring one for the safe birth of their baby can bring a sense of disappointment.
-It’s worth discussing with your care provider about the option of performing a c-section once labour has begun.
-This will classify your c-section as an ‘emergency’ which defines it having occurred after labour has started.
+It’s worth discussing with your care provider the option of performing a c-section once labor has begun.
+This will classify your c-section as an ‘emergency’ which defines it as having occurred after labor has started.

-If you and your baby are both well enough to experience labour for a certain amount of time before your scheduled c-section, it can provide you with a sense of control and satisfaction, as well as offering a host of benefits to your baby.
+If you and your baby are both well enough to experience labor for a certain amount of time before your scheduled cesarean delivery, it can provide you with a sense of control and satisfaction, as well as offer a host of benefits to your baby.

-Talk to your doctor to find out more about your particular situation and if allowing labour to begin is a safe option.
+Talk to your doctor to find out more about your particular situation and whether allowing labor to begin is a safe option for you.